Aggregate Industries - Proposed Bardon Hill Quarry Extension

 The existing processing plant was also digitally captured and modelled accurately – this included the conveyor systems covering hundreds of meters which move materials from the quarry face to the primary crusher before being loaded onto the trucks for delivery.

-The primary purpose of the software is to show the council planning authorities and the local community the minimal environmental impact the site will have on the surrounding area.
+The primary purpose of the software is to show council planning authorities and the local community the minimal environmental impact the new site will have on the surrounding area.

-The image above show the total site outlined in blue and the new quarry extension highlighted in red.
-The green areas show where the bunds and new trees are being added to maintain the countryside aesthetic.
+The image above shows the total site outlined in blue and the new quarry extension outlined in red.
+The green areas show where the bunds and new planting are being added to maintain the countryside aesthetic.